AlexandreFenyo/net-monitor/README.md

 For integrity purpose, data sets can only be updated by one of the following two mecanisms:

-- A new data, timestamped with the current instant (corresponding to the instant the data is added into the server memory), can be added by a net-monitor probe (typically using its internal snmp manager) or by an external web service request to the server.
+- A new data value, timestamped with the current instant (corresponding to the instant the data is added into the server memory), can be added by a net-monitor probe (typically using its internal snmp manager) or by an external web service request to the server.

   No data can be added with a timestamp in the past or the future.
 Therefore, the probe or the web service request that adds a new data does not need to specify a timestamp.

-- When two data become older than the data set lifetime, the oldest one is removed.
-Therefore, there can only be one data older that the data set lifetime, at most.
+- When two data values become older than the data set lifetime, the oldest one is removed.
+Therefore, there can only be one data value older that the data set lifetime, at most.

-  Keeping a data value older than the lifetime of the data set is useful to draw
+  Keeping a data value older than the lifetime of the data set is useful to correctly draw the data set.

 ### chart